-How much might couples save for their family by successfully collaborating rather than spending to fight in court?
+Instead of spending court, how much might you save for your family by successfully collaborating?
 Imagine if your family could save that money!

 - Facts Investigation/Development